feroult/yawp/README.md

 ## Introduction

-__YAWP!__'s main purpose is to help developers to easily create meaningful APIs to back their REST based applications.
-It natively supports and abstracts the Google Appengine Platform, so you can bootstrap your API very quickly with a free (to start) auto-scalable environment.
-Later, if you change your mind, there are no lock-ins with Google and you can move freely to any cloud platform you want without losing data or having to rewrite your code.
+__YAWP!__'s main purpose is to help developers to easily create meaningful and scalable APIs to back their REST based applications.
+It natively supports and implements effective usage patterns for the Google Appengine Platform, so you can bootstrap your API very quickly with a free (to start) auto-scalable environment.
+Later, if scalability is not an issue or you'd rather do-it-yourself, YAWP! provides a convenience persistence driver to deploy your existing code along with a PostgreSQL database.

 You create your POJOs and __YAWP!__